 The Distributor may make site visits where written communication proves ineffective.

-The Distributor may make sites visits, especially where the connection has no MPAN, to gain an understanding of the prevailing circumstances, any connection work that has been carried out and the condition of the connection assets.
+The Distributor may make site visits, especially where the connection has no MPAN, to gain an understanding of the prevailing circumstances, any connection work that has been carried out and the condition of the connection assets.

 The Supplier may make site visits to obtain meter readings or carry out meter exchanges.